spatie/laravel-medialibrary/docs/advanced-usage/naming-files.md

 ### Naming original and conversion files

 By default, all original files will retain the original name.
-All conversion files will be named in this format:
+All converted files will be named in this format:

 ```
 {original-file-name-without-extension}-{name-of-the-conversion}.{extension}
 ```

-Should you want to name your original or conversion file using another format, then you can specify the class name of your own `FileNamer` in the `file_namer` key of the `media-library.php` config file.
+If you want to use a different formatting to name your original or converted file(s), you can specify the class name of your own `FileNamer` under the `file_namer` key within the `media-library.php` config file.

-The only requirements is that your class extends `Spatie\MediaLibrary\Support\FileNamer\FileNamer`.
+The only requirement is that your class extends `Spatie\MediaLibrary\Support\FileNamer\FileNamer`.
 In your class you should implement 3 methods:
 1. `originalFileName` should return the name you'd like for the original file.
 Return the name without the extension.
 2. `conversionFileName` should return the media file name combined with the conversion name